openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

 export const MainNavWrapper = _MainNavWrapper;
 ``

-The above is an example of customizable component and now below is an example of how this can be overridden to create a new custom theme
+The above is an example of a customizable component and now below is an example of how this can be overridden to create a new custom theme

 ``
 // Customizable Header